muratk3n/thirdwave/en/README.md

 ---

-Guy had a stroke in 2016, so it cld just be health related
+Guy had a stroke in 2016, so it could just be health related

 "Deputy Prime Minister Heng Swee Keat shocked the nation on Thursday, announcing he will step aside as the designated successor to Prime